ComputerGhost/FaviconFetcher/README.md

 ### Features

- * Supports manifest.json and browserconfig.xml, if linked from the HTML. (not yet complete)
+ * Supports manifest.json and browserconfig.xml, if linked from the HTML.
  * On-demand downloading to save bandwidth.
  * Cache shared with other applications (off by default).
  * Easy to use.